 I BOUGHT this first edition of John Dickson Carr's The Crooked Hinge, minus its valuable dustjacket, forty-five years to the day after it was published by Harper & Brothers in 1938.
 I found it in Boulder, Colorado, inside a bookstore on Pearl Street named The Rue Morgue.
 The establishment was run by mystery enthusiasts Enid and Tom Schantz, who also republished books under their store's banner, including, many years later, this same title.
 I paid five dollars for it and have since read it three times.
-It may be the best five bucks I ever spent on a hardcover novel.
+It may be the best five bucks I ever spent on a hardback novel.

 Rue Morgue changed owners in 2000 and became High Crimes.
 Then, in yet another sign of America's ever changing culture (some would say diminishing), the brick and mortar portion of the store closed in 2008.
 It's strictly an online business now, though notably one that specializes in signed first editions.

-This is the Harper & Brothers dustjacket that I didn't get with my hardcover edition.
-Someday I hope to complete my purchase aesthetically by obtaining a facsimile jacket from dustjackets.com.
-They ship for a mere $26.
+is the Harpers dustjacket that I didn't get when I bought my hardcover edition.
+Someday I hope to complete my

-Some of Leo Manso's paintings, of which he formulated many pieces, are best described as being "abstract impressionism," influenced, according to him, by the natural air, light, color and space of the outdoor world.
+described as being abstract impressionism.
+They were influenced, according to him, by the natural air, light, color and space of the outdoor world.

 "Two men claim the same name and the same estate.
 Each of the two claims that he is Sir John Farnleigh, heir to the richest baronetcy in Kent, who hasn't been seen at his old home for twenty-five years.
 Each of the two men declares that the other is an imposter---and each has proof of it.
 Each tells a different but equally convincing story.